LudicMindStudio/RoadAheadTeamVault/Art Documents/Images/Map_sketches/Dolphin Bay (Eastern side).md

 **Garden area**
 ![[IMG_5745.jpg]]
 This part of town should be surrounded by wooden fences and have a cozy, "DIY" feel to it.
 Each food type should have its own section, ex: vegetables in one spot, grains in another, trees in another.
-I placed a gazebo in the middle where NPCs can relax, as well as a little wooden shed and well on the far left side.
+In the map, I placed a gazebo in the middle where NPCs can relax, as well as a little wooden shed and well on the far left side.
-(In the map I only drew in apple trees but we should have a variety!)
+(Also I only drew in apple trees but we should have a variety!)

 more examples:
 ![[IMG_5746.jpg]]![[IMG_5741.jpg]]